 Do you have housemates to consider?
 Many juicers are loud enough to wake up a person sleeping elsewhere in the house or disturb phone conversations.
-If either will be a problem, opt for a relatively quiet model (some are no louder than a dishwasher); masticating juicers tend to be the quietest, but are also very slow.
+If either will be a problem, opt for a relatively quiet model; masticating juicers tend to be the quietest, but are also very slow.

 How much time are you willing to spend juicing?
 Masticating juicers take much longer than centrifugal juicers to go through the same amount of produce -- so if you're always in a rush, go centrifugal.
 Also, exterior pulp collectors are faster and easier to empty (and clean) than internal pulp baskets.